markbind-convert/teammates-wiki/Comments-for-Responses.md

 Other aspects to consider:
 1. Ability for instructors to download comments
 1. Ability for instructors to view comments in the session results page

+A possible extension is to allow users to add a comment responses they have received.